Bangkok City Guide

 Quick facts

-• Bangkok holds the Guinness World Record for the longest ceremonial name of a city, totaling 168 letters.
+- The city holds the Guinness World Record for the longest ceremonial name, a 168-letter title that translates to "City of Angels."

 Top attractions & tours